Lightning Fast Video Anomaly Detection via Adversarial Knowledge Distillation: Method

-\textbf{Adversarial distillation.} As a second objective for knowledge distillation, we leverage the use of adversarial training, a procedure typically employed to train generative adversarial networks (GANs) \cite{Goodfellow-NIPS-2014}.
+\textbf{Adversarial distillation.} Our student is applied directly at the frame level, which means that it needs to learn to jointly detect objects and predict anomalies in a single pass, having a significantly more difficult task than its teachers.
+Thus, to better mimic the behavior of the teachers, we leverage the use of adversarial training, a procedure typically employed to train generative adversarial networks (GANs) \citep{Goodfellow-NIPS-2014}.
 For each teacher involved in the distillation, we introduce a discriminator trained to label the anomaly maps produced by the student as fake examples (class $0$) and the ones produced by the teacher as genuine examples (class $1$).
 As mentioned previously, the student outputs multi-resolution anomaly maps.
-The discriminator receives all anomaly map variants and concatenates them (at the appropriate levels) into a single neural network.
-Therefore, the discriminator makes a single prediction for all anomaly map resolutions.
+Each discriminator receives all anomaly map variants and concatenates them (at the appropriate levels) into a single neural network.
+Therefore, each discriminator makes a single prediction for all anomaly map resolutions.

 Let $D_T$ be the discriminator corresponding to a teacher $T$.
 We train $D_T$ and $S$ through a zero-sum game, alternating between minimizing (for $S$) and maximizing (for $D_T$) the following loss: